 But what if each variety has a different cost?
 That’s where assigning prices comes in:

 With variable prices, you’ll need to alter your price calculation to accommodate them.
 Instead of using a set price, you’ll use the assigned price of the selected cookie variety:

 Tip: You can also put these fields into a repeating section to allow users to order multiple boxes of different varieties of cookies – like 3 chocolate chip, 4 peanut butter and 2 oatmeal raisin.

 If you have more than one field on your form that is collecting payment, the amounts from each field will be added together and used for the subtotal.

-Under your Payment Settings (accessible by clicking “Payment Settings” in the footer or by clicking on the payment area at the bottom of the form), there are multiple options to help customize your payment setup after you’ve connected your PayPal or Stripe account.
+Under your Payment Settings (accessible by clicking “Payment Settings” in the footer or by clicking on the payment area at the bottom of the form), there are multiple options to help customize your payment setup after you’ve connected your payment account.

 Include Processing Fees

 Stripe only: Stripe fees are 2.9% + $0.30 for each transaction in USD.
 For Stripe users on our Individual and Pro plans, there is also a Cognito Forms fee of 1%.
 Refer to our location settings help content for more information on other currency fees.
 Check this box if you’d like to pass these fees onto your customers, instead of having them subtracted from the original total.
 You can set a custom label for these fees, or leave the default label of “Processing Fees”.

 NOTE: If the currency of your payment form does not match the currency of your Stripe account, you may be subject to additional conversion fees from Stripe and you will not be able to include processing fees.